Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 And what's interesting is being confronted with people who have different opinions.

-Here is a recent example from YouTube:
+Here is a recent example from Youtube:

-white jean comment
+jean blanc comment

-In your quest for style, it seems important to me to go beyond the stage of a simple “I like / I don’t like” opinion .
+In your quest for style, it seems important to me to go beyond the stage of a simple "I like/I don't like" opinion .

 Let's say that this spontaneous appreciation, which is important, is only step number 1.